-On the flip side, overregulation could stifle innovation.
+On the flip side, overregulation could stifle innovation by increasing censorship.
 The ongoing regulatory backdrop will be key to monitor.
 Lastly, on ethereum specifically, there is the much-anticipated merge.
 We previously covered its potential implications.
 The punchline was that it should be bullish for ethereum.

 The bottom line is that crypto, including ethereum, will remain under pressure.
 For ethereum, this means a breach of $1,000 is possible.
 The main near-term support would be Fed dovishness rather than any crypto-specific dynamics.
-For ETH specifically, near-term support comes from bullish sentiment around the merge.
+We do not see this happening anytime soon.
 And for long-term investors, we still think some allocation to crypto makes sense – just like an allocation to equities also makes sense.
 But be prepared for weakness in 2022-3.